mihaipriboi/Nerdvana_Nemesis_2023/README.md

 ![Powertrain - 3D Model](./images/resources/powertrain_bottom_text.png "Powertrain - 3D Model")

-As we said, we've designed 3D printed parts to connnect the electronic components to the lego structure.
+As we said, we've designed 3D printed parts to connect the electronic components to the lego structure of the steering.
+Therefore, our construction includes a big chassis (as the body), made by use with the help of a 3D printer, to which the motors and sensors are attached to by screws or their own custom 3D printed piece.

-First of all, for the DC motor we've made a tiny piece that links its axle to a normal lego axle.
+To the chassis, or the body the servo, the steering system and the differential are directly attached.
+The servo is attached to the body by using screws.
+The steering system and differential are connected by using lego pieces.

+In the sketch you can see the dimensions of the chassis of your robot.

+In order to be able to move the wheels we needed to transform the axle of the motor to a lego axle (because we are using lego wheels), we did this by designing a 3D piece that does this.
+You can see the specification of it below.

 ### Drivetrain <a class="anchor" id="drivetrain-mechanical"></a>
 ![Gearmotor to axle - 3D Model](./images/resources/mini_gearmotor_to_axle.png "Gearmotor to axle 3D piece")

-For the servo motor, to connect its axle to the drivetrain, we've made another piece to comvert its axle to a lego one.
+For the servo motor, to connect its axle to the drivetrain, we've made 2 diffrent pieces that convert the axel of the motor to a lego axel.

 ### Steering <a class="anchor" id="steering-mechanical"></a>
 ![MG996 to axle - 3D Model](./images/resources/MG996R_to_axle.png "MG996 to axle")